gokul-gokz/Reinforcement_learning/index.md

 # Reinforcement learning:
 	Learn what action to take in a state(policy) through reward function.
 ## Main Charactersistics:
-1.Trial and error search
+1. Trial and error search
-2.Delayed rewards
+2. Delayed rewards

 ## How is it different from other ML algorithms?

 Key difference:

-	1. Explore and exploitation.<br/>
+	1. Explore and exploitation.
 	2. Learn at the same time maximize rewards

 Supervised Learning:

-	1.Learning from trained examples provided by a supervisor.
+	1. Learning from trained examples provided by a supervisor.
 Classify/extraoplate.
-	2.But in learning from interaction(RL), impossible to know all possible situation/representation.
+	2. But in learning from interaction(RL), impossible to know all possible situation/representation.

 Unsupervised Learning:<br/>

-	1.Finds patterns in the problem whereas RL learns howto maximize rewards.
+	1. Finds patterns in the problem whereas RL learns howto maximize rewards.

 Evolutionary vs learning from value function:

-	1.Evolutionary: Rewards are given only at the end of the step.
+	1. Evolutionary: Rewards are given only at the end of the step.
-	2.Value functions: Learns from each step.
+	2. Value functions: Learns from each step.

 ## Components of RL:
 **Policy**: What action to take in state.<br/>